Freeshea/FarmHelper/README.md

 # FarmHelper
-FarmHelper is a C#, WPF (Windows Presentation Foundation) application built using the MVVM (Model-View-ViewModel) design pattern.
+FarmHelper is a WPF (Windows Presentation Foundation) application built using the MVVM (Model-View-ViewModel) design pattern.
 It helps players track farming rotations in World of Warcraft or similar games (mainly MMOs), where you have a percentage-based drop chance of looting specific items from mobs.
 The item drop chance in games like World of Warcraft is purely luck-based and independent for each kill, meaning the probability does not change for each individual kill.
 The app calculates the overall probability of whether you *should* have received the item by a given number of kills, or whether it's likely that you *won't* have it yet.

 The purpose of this application is to offer mental guidance in deciding whether to continue farming or take a break by providing a calculated probability based on the number of attempts.
 It does not alter or affect the in-game mechanics.